 5.1 Outer Cover Inspection 5.1.1 Visually inspect the cover material for wear, abrasion, pulled threads, contamination, cuts and holes.
-If necessary the cover may be washed.
+5.1.2 If necessary the cover may be washed.
 Refer to Section 4.
-5.1.2 5.2 Inflation Chamber Inspection 5.2.1 Visually inspect the inflation chamber material for wear, pulled threads, contamination or signs of mistreatment.
+NOTE: Due to the construction of this lifejacket no individual cover is available for replacement, therefore the lifejacket as a whole must be replaced.
+5.2 Inflation Chamber Inspection 5.2.1 Visually inspect the inflation chamber material for wear, pulled threads, contamination or signs mistreatment.
 5.2.2 Visually inspect all welds.
-5.2.3 Visually inspect all webbings in accordance with Section 5.6 5.2.4 Visually inspect the whistle and its attachment to the lifejacket for mistreatment, defects, and fraying of the cord and its attachment.
+5.2.3 Visually inspect all webbings in accordance with Section 5.6 5.2.4 Visually inspect the whistle and its attachment to the lifejacket for mistreatment, defects, and fraying the cord and its attachment.
 5.2.5 Test Lifejacket in accordance with Section 6.

+Gas Cylinders

-5.3 Gas Cylinders 5.3.1 Visually examine: 5.3.1.1.
-For Corrosion (All cylinders corroded with red rust or with visible pitting must be replaced).
-5.3.1.2.
-Pierced or damaged piercing disc.
-5.3.1.3.
-That the cylinder has the correct gas charge - 23 grams CO2.
-Check Min Weight of Cylinder against that marked on the barrel.
-5.3.2
+- 5.3.1 Visually examine: - 5.3.1.1.
+For Corrosion (All cylinders corroded with red rust or with visible pitting must be replaced). - 5.3.1.2.
+Pierced or damaged piercing disc. - 5.3.1.3.
+That the cylinder has the correct gas charge 38 grams CO2 - 5.3.2 Check Min Weight of Cylinder against that marked on the barrel.